-I remember the first time I had kombucha: I was working at lululemon athletica, and a coworker was drinking it.
+I remember the first time I had kombucha: I was working at lululemon and noticed a coworker drinking this weird.. seedy.. thing.
 Specifically, she was drinking the Synergy Kombucha (on the right) with chia seeds.
 It looked... weird.
 I had a sip, and it tasted... weird.

 Kombucha is weird if you've never had it before.
 It is a fermented elixir, made up of tea and sugar (hear me out about the sugar).
 The sugar-tea solution is fermented by bacteria and yeast commonly known as a “SCOBY” (symbiotic colony of bacteria and yeast).
 The SCOBY looks like a mushroom that forms on top of the tea, which is why you'll sometimes hear kombucha referred to as "mushroom tea."
 The SCOBY consumes over 90% of the sugar during fermentation, resulting in a low-sugar finished product that is carbonated and contains vinegar, B-vitamins, enzymes, and probiotics.

 Kombucha has a number of notable health benefits, including: